jannepikkarainen/whatsuphome/FEATURES.md

 # Lunch menu
 - Notify when a new menu is published

+# Mobile data usage
+- Based on my OpenVPN connection back to home network whenever I am not at home

 # Motion sensors
 - Battery level
 - Motion detected events